iVis-at-Bilkent/cytoscape.js-cosep/README.md

 Compound Spring Embedder with Ports (CoSEP) is force-directed layout algorithm based on the [CoSE (Compound Spring Embedder)](https://github.com/cytoscape/cytoscape.js-cose-bilkent) to support port constraints on compound graphs.
-Further improvements are achieved by shifting port constrained edges around the node and by rotating nodes.
+Further improvements are achieved by various heuristics such as shifting port constrained edges around the node and by rotating nodes.

 The algorithm is implemented as a Cytoscape.js extension by [i-Vis Lab](http://cs.bilkent.edu.tr/~ivis/) in Bilkent University ([demo](https://raw.githack.com/iVis-at-Bilkent/cytoscape.js-cosep/unstable/demo/demo.html)).